What to include in a corporate plan

 The corporate plan must set out the details of how an entity’s performance in achieving its purposes will be measured and assessed through:

-In contrast to the discussion of an entity’s operating context for the entire period of the plan, the corporate plan must include performance measures and targets for each reporting period covered by the plan.
+In contrast to the discussion of an entity’s operating context for the entire period of the plan, the corporate plan must include performance measures and targets for each reporting period covered by the plan (that is, at least 4 reporting periods).

-To achieve this, entities typically use a table that includes the four reporting periods to indicate which performance measures relate to each of the reporting periods covered by the plan.
+To achieve this, entities typically use a table that includes the four reporting periods to indicate which performance measures and any targets relate to each of the reporting periods covered by the plan.

 Entities must develop performance measures that provide an understanding of how the achievement of their purposes will be measured and assessed.
 The performance measures must meet the requirements of section 16EA of the PGPA Rule.